-Throughout the implementation of these works, ongoing and meaningful stakeholder engagement will be critical to the review of detailed designs, the selection of mitigation options for identified social and environmental impacts and the prioritisation of investments for funding and implementation scheduling.
-It is important that the affected communities - including women and vulnerable groups - are given the opportunity through consultations to be made aware of the proposed activities, and to comment and contribute to the project design.
-SIRAP2 PST will be responsible for ensuring meaningful consultations be carried out for all components of SIRAP2 through the life of the project.
+Throughout the implementation of these works, ongoing and meaningful stakeholder engagement will be critical to the review of detailed designs, the selection of mitigation options for identified social and environmental impacts, and the prioritization of investments for funding and implementation schedules.
+It is important that the affected communities - including women and vulnerable groups - are given the opportunity through consultations to be made aware of the proposed activities and to comment and contribute to the project design.
+SIRAP2 PST will be responsible for ensuring meaningful consultations are carried out for all components of SIRAP2 throughout the life of the project.